 Amount and

 Nature of

 Beneficial Percentage

 Title of Class Name of Beneficial Owner (1) Ownership of Class

-Common Stock Jeffrey I. Binder 8,962,415 (2) 9.87%
+Common Stock Jeffrey I. Binder 8,962,415 (2) 9.86%

 Common Stock David Lamadrid 728,989 (3)

-Common Stock Frank Koretsky 20,115,933 (4) 21.69%
+Common Stock Frank Koretsky 20,115,933 (4) 21.67%

 Common Stock Andrew Glashow 700,000 (5)

-All directors and executive officers as a group (7 persons) 32,742,431 35.12%
+All directors and executive officers as a group (7 persons) 32,742,431 35.07%

 - Indicates ownership of less than 1% of the outstanding shares of the Company's common stock. - Except as otherwise indicated, to our knowledge, the persons named in this table have sole voting, investment and dispositive power with respect to all shares of common stock listed.
 Under the rules of the Securities and Exchange Commission, a person (or group of persons) is deemed to be a "beneficial owner" of a security if he or she, directly or indirectly, has or shares the power to vote or to direct the voting of such security, or the power to dispose of or to direct the disposition of such security.
 Accordingly, more than one person may be deemed to be a beneficial owner of the same security.
-A person is also deemed to be a beneficial owner of any security, which that person has the right to acquire within 60 days, such as options or warrants to purchase our common stock. - Includes (i) 8,473,527 shares of our common stock directly held by Mr. Binder; and (ii) 488,888 shares issuable upon the exercise of 222,222 Special Warrants which will be deemed to be automatically exercised on behalf of, and without any further action or payment required on the part of Mr. Binder, at 5:00 p.m.
-(Toronto time) on the date that is the earlier of: (a) the fifth business day after the date a receipt is issued for a final prospectus qualifying the distribution of the shares and the warrants by the securities regulatory authorities in the provinces of British Columbia, Alberta, Manitoba and Ontario; and (b) November 30, 2018. - Includes (i) 703,989 shares of our common stock held directly by Mr. Lamadrid, our former Chief Financial Officer, and 25,000 shares issuable upon exercise of a warrant that is currently exercisable. - Includes (i) 12,276,253 shares of our common stock directly held by Mr. Koretsky; (ii) 2,397,136 shares of common stock issuable upon the exercise of 1,089,608 Special Warrants which will be deemed to be automatically exercised on behalf of, and without any further action or payment required on the part of Mr. Koretsky, at 5:00 p.m.
-(Toronto time) on the date that is the earlier of: (a) the fifth business day after the date a receipt is issued for a final prospectus qualifying the distribution of the shares and the warrants by the securities regulatory authorities in the provinces of British Columbia, Alberta, Manitoba and Ontario; and (b) November 30, 2018; (iii) 5,442,544 shares of our common stock held of record by Newcan.
+A person is also deemed to be a beneficial owner of any security, which that person has the right to acquire within 60 days, such as options or warrants to purchase our common stock. - Includes (i) 8,473,527 shares of our common stock directly held by Mr. Binder; and (ii) 244,444 shares acquirable upon the deemed exercise of Special Warrants and 244,444 shares acquirable upon exercise of Warrants underlying Special Warrants. - Includes (i) 703,989 shares of our common stock held directly by Mr. Lamadrid, our former Chief Financial Officer, and 25,000 shares issuable upon exercise of a warrant that is currently exercisable. - Includes (i) 12,276,253 shares of our common stock directly held by Mr. Koretsky; (ii) 1,198,568 shares acquirable upon the deemed exercise of Special Warrants and 1,198,568 shares acquirable upon exercise of Warrants underlying Special Warrants; and (iii) 5,442,544 shares of our common stock held of record by Newcan.
 Mr. Koretsky is the beneficial owner and has voting and investment power over the securities held by Newcan. - Represents shares of our common stock held of record by Star Associates, LLC, an entity wholly owned by Mr. Glashow.
 Mr. Glashow is the beneficial owner of Star Associates, LLC and has voting and investment power over the securities held by Star Associates, LLC.